Alaska Foreclosure Laws and Procedures

 • get any excess money after a foreclosure sale.

 The period after you fall behind in payments, but before a foreclosure officially starts, is generally called the "preforeclosure" stage.
-(Sometimes, people refer to the period before a foreclosure sale actually happens as "preforeclosure," too.)
-During this time, the servicer can charge you various fees, like late charges and inspection fees, and, in most cases, must inform you about ways to avoid foreclosure and send you a preforeclosure notice called a "breach letter."
+(Sometimes, people refer to the period before a foreclosure sale happens as "preforeclosure," too.)

-When Can Foreclosure Start?
+When Can Foreclosure Start in Alaska?

-What Is the Foreclosure Process in Alaska?
+What Are the Different Types of Foreclosures in Alaska?

 If you default on your mortgage payments in Alaska, the lender may foreclose using a judicial or nonjudicial method.